-On Divorce, the Court has the power to make a number of different Orders to include:-
+On divorce, the Court has the power to make a number of different orders to include:

-The Courts do not apply a formula to financial cases but consider a range of factors with a view to making an Order that the Court considers is most suitable in the particular case; however the starting position when considering the division of assets is an equal division to each spouse.
+The Courts do not apply a set formula to financial cases but consider a range of factors with a view to making an Order that the Court considers is most suitable in the particular case; however the starting position when considering the division of assets is an equal division to each spouse.
 The Court then considers whether there should be a departure from equality taking into account all of the factors.

-- The Court considers all the circumstances of the case and gives first consideration to the welfare of any children of the family under the age of 18.
+The Court considers all the circumstances of the case and gives first consideration to the welfare of any children of the family under the age of 18.
 The Court then consider the factors listed in Section 25 of the Matrimonial Causes Act 1973.